NiceLabs/sprit/README.md

 sprit features:

 - Generates sprites and proper style files out of a directory of images.
-- Supports multiple reader engine (jimp)
+- Supports multiple rendering engine (jimp)

 # Installation